adobe/spectrum-web-components/packages/alert-banner/README.md

 ### Dismissible

-Use the `dismissible` attribute to include an icon-only close button to dismiss the alert banner:
+Use the `dismissible` attribute to include an icon-only close button used to dismiss the alert banner:

 ```html
 <sp-alert-banner open dismissible>